 SIGMOD Availability & Reproducibility has three goals:

 In short, the goal is to assist in building a culture where sharing results, code, and scripts of database research is the norm rather than an exception.
 The challenge is to do this efficiently, which means building technical expertise on how to do better research via creating repeatable and shareable research.
-The SIGMOD Reproducibility committee is here to help you with this.
+The SIGMOD Availability & Reproducibility Committee is here to help you with this.

 You will be making it easy for other researchers to compare with your work, to adopt and extend your research.
 This instantly means more recognition directly visible through ACM badges for your work and higher impact.

 Successful papers will be advertised at DBworld and the list of award winners are maintained in the main SIGMOD website.
-In addition, the official ACM Digital Library maintains all reproduced SIGMOD papers, and when possible it will contain the experimentation material of SIGMOD with available artifacts.
-The official SIGMOD Reproducibility website serves as a centralized location where researchers can learn about the reproducibility process and find all reproduced papers.
-We will continue to enhance the functionality and material on this website to make it attractive and useful for the community, so stop by often!
+In addition, the official ACM Digital Library maintains all reproduced SIGMOD papers and all SIGMOD papers with available artifacts.

 The awards are selected by the Reproducibility Awards Committee, chaired by Dennis Shasha.
 The committee is formed after all submissions are received so that there are no conflicts.
 Decisions are made based on scores that reviewers assign to each paper for all factors described above.

 At first, making research shareable seems like an extra overhead for authors.
 You just had your paper accepted in a major conference; why should you spend more time on it?
 The answer is to have more impact!

 If you ask any experienced researcher in academia or in industry, they will tell you that they in fact already follow the reproducibility principles on a daily basis!
 Not as an afterthought, but as a way of doing good research.